showclix/ShowClixClientPHP/README.markdown

 A seller in this documentation refers to the person/band/promoter that is selling tickets to a particular event thru ShowClix.

 ## URI Structure ##
 URIs give us a way to identify Resources and a handle for interacting with data  from the API.
 Notice that these identifiers (URIs) are also web accessible URLs (in fact the Web is really just a RESTful API of sorts itself... but that's for another lecture).
 All URIs in the API are prefixed with "https://api.showclix.com/".
-There are several types of URIs: Class URIs, Instance URIs, Relationship URIs, Attribute URIs, and Search URIs.
+There are several types of URIs: Class URIs, Instance URIs, Relationship URIs, and Attribute URIs.

 ### Instance URIs ###
 e.g. https://api.showclix.com/Event/1234